How to Make Cold Brew Coffee –

 This is what your grounds should look like.
 At then end of all this, you are going to be straining out these beans so you want them to be big enough to get caught in cheesecloth or a clean dish towel.

-Step 2: Place grounds in a clean container and add water.
+Place ground in a clean container and add water.

-Step 3: Cover and let sit in the refrigerator for 24 hours (or longer).
+Cover and let sit in the refrigerator for 24-48 hours (or longer).

-Step 4: Strain coffee – I used a funnel with a couple of pieces of cheesecloth folded on top of it.
+Strain coffee – I used a funnel with a fine mesh strainer and a couple pieces of cheesecloth folded on top of it.

 I would recommend straining it a couple of times to ensure you get out as much of the grounds and reside as possible.
 You can store your cold brew in the refrigerator for several weeks and it will be just fine.